Titanium: Occurrence

 Titanium is the ninth-most abundant element in Earth's crust (0.63% by mass) and the seventh-most abundant metal.
 It is present as oxides in most igneous rocks, in sediments derived from them, in living things, and natural bodies of water.
 Of the 801 types of igneous rocks analyzed by the United States Geological Survey, 784 contained titanium.
-Its proportion in soils is approximately 0.5 to 1.5%.
+Its proportion in soils is approximately 0.5–1.5%.

 Common titanium-containing minerals are anatase, brookite, ilmenite, perovskite, rutile, and titanite (sphene).
 Akaogiite is an extremely rare mineral consisting of titanium dioxide.
 Of these minerals, only rutile and ilmenite have economic importance, yet even they are difficult to find in high concentrations.
 About 6.0 and 0.7 million tonnes of those minerals were mined in 2011, respectively.
 Significant titanium-bearing ilmenite deposits exist in Australia, Canada, China, India, Mozambique, New Zealand, Norway, Sierra Leone, South Africa, and Ukraine.
-About 210,000 tonnes of titanium metal sponge were produced in 2020, mostly in China (110,000 t), Japan (50,000 t), Russia (33,000 t) and Kazakhstan (15,000 t).
 Total reserves of anatase, ilmenite, and rutile are estimated to exceed 2 billion tonnes.